mdaffin/disconnected.systems/site/blog/bare-metal-assembly-on-the-teensy-3.1/README.md

 - assembly
 - teensy
 - arm
-title: Bare Metal Assembly on the Teensy 3.1
 ---

+# Bare Metal Assembly on the Teensy 3.1

 I started to look at bare metal programming on the Teensy 3.1 and found quite a few examples mainly based off the work of [Karl